 In the second year, students study pathology, pharmacology, veterinary neurobiology and animal behaviour, veterinary reproduction, and comparative vertebrate biology.
 Comparative vertebrate biology is a specialised course covering the anatomy of the head in different species and looking at the biology and anatomy of fish, reptiles and birds - many species of which are now commonly encountered in veterinary practice.

 In the third year a wide variety of courses is available, usually selected from the Natural Sciences Part II.
 These courses include anatomy, biochemistry, pathology, plant sciences, pharmacology, physiology and zoology.
 During their first three years Veterinary Medicine students are also expected to become familiar with agriculture by working with different farm animal species during the vacations.

 Veterinary students who complete their pre-clinical course stay on at Cambridge for a further three years, studying clinical veterinary medicine at the Veterinary School.
 This clinical period requires students to put the science they have learned in their pre-clinical years into practice.
 Teaching in the clinical years includes both lectures and small, hands-on group sessions in 'rotations'.
 The final year is largely lecture-free, the focus being on the acquisition of the practical skills needed to become an effective veterinary practitioner.

 Completion of the clinical course entitles the graduate to membership of the Royal College of Veterinary Surgeons.

 Director of Studies

-Dr Tim Williams, Director of Studies in Clinical Veterinary Medicine, Veterinary School Clinical Supervisor.
+Dr Tim Williams, Director of Studies in Pre-Clinical and Clinical Veterinary Medicine, Veterinary School Clinical Supervisor.